Boothroyd, British Columbia

 Boothroyd (/ˈbuːθrɔɪd/ BOOTH-royd) is a settlement in the Fraser Canyon region of British Columbia, just north of Boston Bar-North Bend.
 It sits on a flat, alluvial bench which is some of the only flat land in the Fraser Canyon.
 It was the site of a Cariboo Roadhouse, run by a man named Boothroyd.
 Later it was a camp for Canadian Pacific Railway Chinese construction workers from 1882 to 1884.

 The community was named after George Boothroyd (1829-1902).
 He and his brother kept a roadhouse here during the days of the Cariboo Road.

+The BC Ministry of Environment has mapped Boothroyd in the Interior Douglas-fir zone, wet warm subzone (IDFww).
+Boothroyd is the first place where travellers heading north along the Trans-Canada Highway notice Ponderosa pine in considerable abundance as the climate becomes drier and more continental.